Blog · Analysis · Last reviewed June 23, 2026

 The judgment also limits default-placement agreements.
 Google cannot enter or maintain an agreement requiring or conditioning consideration on placement of Google Search, Chrome, Assistant, or a Google GenAI product unless the agreement terminates within one year.
 Separate provisions apply to browser developers and Apple, including Safari, Siri, Spotlight, and privacy-mode access points: any permitted default condition must expire after one year and must allow promotion of third-party general search services and third-party GenAI products.

 This is a narrow but important recognition.
 The default position is not only a commercial slot.
 It is an epistemic gateway.
-A year-long limit does not abolish default power, but it turns default power from a long-term enclosure into a recurring contest.
-Rivals still need money, quality, infrastructure, trust, distribution, and user habit.
+A one-year limit does not abolish default power, but it turns default power from a long-term enclosure into a recurring contest.
+Rivals still need money, quality, infrastructure, trust, distribution, ad monetization, user habit, and operational reliability.
 They at least receive a calendar on which the gate can reopen.

 The Chrome That Stayed

 The AI-era tension is obvious.
 A browser is no longer a neutral window onto pages.
 It is becoming a control surface for agents, memory, summarization, page understanding, tab context, payments, and task execution.
-When Gemini enters Chrome, the browser becomes not only a place where search queries begin, but a place where the model reads the web with the user and sometimes acts across it.
+With Gemini in Chrome and AI Mode in the omnibox, the browser becomes not only a place where search queries begin, but a place where the model reads the web with the user and may hand the user into more active workflows.

 Keeping Chrome inside Google while limiting exclusive default arrangements is therefore a bet on conduct rules over institutional separation.
-The bet may work if annual renegotiation, non-exclusivity, and data access create enough contestability.
+The bet may work if annual renegotiation, non-exclusivity, data access, syndication, and enforcement create enough contestability.
 It may fail if user habit, browser integration, Android distribution, AI quality, and commercial payments preserve the same practical hierarchy under less exclusive contracts.

 The Data-Sharing Remedy